Installing Debian on the Thecus N2100

 Upgrading the Firmware

-Before installing Debian, make sure that you have at least version 2.1.05 of the Thecus firmware.
+Before installing Debian, make sure that you are running the latest version of the Thecus firmware.
 In version 2.1.05 Thecus added the ability to the boot loader used on this machine, RedBoot, to allow users to connect to the machine via telnet while the machine is booting.
 This gives you a rescue mode in case something goes wrong with the installation.
-I therefore strongly advise you to upgrade to version 2.1.05 before installing Debian.
+I therefore strongly advise you to upgrade to version 2.1.05 or higher before installing Debian.
 If you don't have a Thecus N2100, but an Allnet or another box, you first need to make a simple change so that you can upgrade to the Thecus firmware.
 This change is documented on the Thecus wiki in the page about turning your Allnet into a Thecus.

 Starting the Installer